 - 1 oz vegetable oil

-- Combined total of 50-60 drops of essential oils, using the options mentioned above
+- The combined total of 50-60 drops of essential oils, using the options mentioned above

 - Clean cloth